Aircraft pilot: Airline

+Competition for qualified pilots affects both airlines and business aviation.
+In the United States, regional airlines have experienced pilot shortages as larger carriers have recruited from their ranks, prompting some regional carriers to increase salaries and offer hiring and retention incentives.
+Compensation for airline pilots has also risen substantially; according to the U.S. Bureau of Labor Statistics, the median annual wage for airline pilots, copilots, and flight engineers in the air transportation industry was $293,240 in 2025.
+Business aviation operators also compete for experienced pilots, especially from airlines offering predictable schedules, compensation, retirement benefits, and job stability.
+In response, business aviation employers have increased compensation and placed greater emphasis on scheduling, workplace culture, and other retention measures.
+According to the National Business Aviation Association's 2025 Compensation Survey, pilot base salaries in business aviation increased 28 percent between 2021 and 2025, while total cash compensation increased 31 percent.

 Automation

 The number of airline pilots could decrease as automation replaces copilots and eventually pilots as well.
 In January 2017 Rhett Ross, CEO of Continental Motors said "my concern is that in the next two decades—if not sooner—automated and autonomous flight will have developed sufficiently to put downward pressure on both wages and the number and kind of flying jobs available.
 So if a kid asks the question now and he or she is 18, 20 years from now will be 2037 and our would-be careerist will be 38—not even mid-career.
 Who among us thinks aviation and especially for-hire flying will look like it does now?"
 Christian Dries, owner of Diamond Aircraft Austria said "Behind the curtain, aircraft manufacturers are working on a single-pilot cockpit where the airplane can be controlled from the ground and only in case of malfunction does the pilot of the plane interfere.
 Basically the flight will be autonomous and I expect this to happen in the next five to six years for freighters."

-In August 2017 financial company UBS predicted pilotless airliners are technically feasible and could appear around 2025, offering around $35bn of savings, mainly in pilot costs: $26bn for airlines, $3bn for business jets and $2.1bn for civil helicopters; $3bn/year from lower pilot training and aviation insurance costs due to safer flights; $1bn from flight optimisation (1% of global airlines' $133bn jet fuel bill in 2016); not counting revenue opportunity from increased capacity utilization.

 Regulations have to adapt with air cargo likely at the forefront, but pilotless flights could be limited by consumer behaviour: 54% of 8,000 people surveyed are defiant while 17% are supportive, with acceptation progressively forecast.